Stages of Collection

-Always review the tax type, tax period and due date on the bill.
+Always review the tax type, tax period and due date on the proposed assessment.
 The bill should be verified against your records, and any discrepancies should be addressed as quickly as possible.

 You may protest a proposed assessment from the department by sending a written request and a copy of the bill to the department within 60 days of the bill date.
 The protest request letter should detail the reason for your protest and be signed and dated.

 To protest only the penalty, use the same process.
 The protest letter should also include the specific reason for protesting only the penalty.

 If you do not contact the department by the due date, Indiana law requires the department to advance the collection process.
 You waive your right to protest if you do not respond at the proposed assessment stage.

 This stage of the process allows only 10 days to respond.
-If you are unable to pay your tax bill, you must contact the Department before the due date to avoid moving to the next stage of collection.
+If you are unable to pay your tax bill, you must contact the department before the due date to discuss payment arrangements to avoid moving to the next stage of collection.
 If you believe you have a significant reason why you cannot make the payment by the due date, please contact the department before the due date to discuss possible remedies available to you.
 If you fail to pay or contact the department by the due date, the liability becomes a collectable judgment against you.